Yuvaraj26/logmaker/log.md

 *Main Commitment*:

-I will code in **Python** programming language for at least an hour every day for the next 100 days.
+I will code in **Selenium** Framework for at least an hour every day for the next 100 days.

 Start Date: January 02, 2020
 End Date (without any breaks): April 11, 2020